How to Make the Best Peanut Butter

 Directions

-2Roast the peanuts for 3 minutes, shake the pan, then roast another 3 to 5 minutes or until the nuts are lightly browned and smell nutty (watch them to prevent over-browning).
+2Roast the peanuts in the oven for 3 minutes, shake the pan, then roast another 3 to 5 minutes or until they are lightly browned and smell nutty (watch them to prevent over-browning).
 Let them cool until you can handle them.

-• 1If you are making crunchy peanut butter, add 1/3 cup of the roasted peanuts to the bowl of a food processor—pulse 6 to 8 times or until the peanuts are chopped small.
-Transfer chopped peanuts to a bowl and reserve for later.
+3For crunchy peanut butter, add 1/3 cup of the roasted peanuts to the bowl of a food processor.
+Pulse 6 to 8 times or until the peanuts are chopped small.
+Transfer the chopped peanuts to a bowl and reserve for later.

 Adam and Joanne's Tips